kisese/tenancy-test/README.md

 For input validation a mix of JSR-303 annotations and custom validation annotations have been used.
 The custom validation annotations are used to validate the uniqueness of the organization name and the organization code.

-For multiple subsequent validations we have applied a delegation of contorl pattern to validators that can be extended to handle more complex validation scenarios.
+For multiple subsequent validations we have applied a delegation of control pattern to validators that can be extended to handle more complex validation scenarios.

 ### Pagination